 GIBBS ON OBJECTIVITY

-My objectivity is based on frank self awareness of assets, capabilities, limitations and such.
+And that objectivity is based on frank self awareness of assets, capabilities, limitations and such.
 It stems from a time when my daily decisions resulted in life and death – as a combat medic and Texas EMT.
 Most all of the time my decisions saved lives, but sometimes they didn’t – gray did not exist.
 But those sobering experiences, carried forward to each of my startups, taught me how to acutely analyze situations, identify available assets, and rapidly enact solutions.

-GIBBS ON RELIGION AND POLITICS
+GIBBS ON FAMILY, RELIGION, VACCINATION AND POLITICS